 • Simply putting a pencil between your teeth and forcing a smile can actually make you feel happier.
 A study by Laird, J.D.
 (1984) ‘Facial response and Emotion,’ Journal of Personality and Social Psychology.
 33: 547-52, found that having a pencil between your teeth (creating a smile) made participants rate the cartoons as funnier.

-• Having an attitude of gratitude.
-Being grateful for what you already have increase happiness and actually helps you to be open too and appreciate it when you receive more.
+• Have an attitude of gratitude.
+Being grateful for what you already have increases happiness.

 • Mindfulness and meditation can increase happiness.